Akshaydotcom/tabapay-assignment/README.md

-# Tabapay-UI Project Part-1 #
+# Tabapay-UI Project Part-2 #

 ## Description ##
-React Project, built using Vite and Vanilla CSS, to create a dynamic TreeMenu as per specifications given by Tabapay Project Data for the Tree is a JSON object and has been stored in assets folder in file navData.js because of separation of concerns
+Add-on from Part 1, Added Modal Dialog box to show title/label of the node, user clicks on.

 ## Installation ##
 Since this project is built using Vite, please run: